 If your child hasn’t lived in Great Britain for enough time

 They might be eligible if they’re dependent on a parent who has either:

-- worked and paid National Insurance in the EU, Norway, Switzerland, Iceland or Liechtenstein for 2 out of the last 3 years
+- worked and paid National Insurance in the EU, Norway, Switzerland, Iceland or Liechtenstein for 6 months in the last year

-- claimed benefits in the EU, Norway, Switzerland, Iceland or Liechtenstein for 2 out of the last 3 years
+- claimed benefits in the EU, Norway, Switzerland, Iceland or Liechtenstein for 6 months in the last year

 Your child might also be eligible if they’re dependent on a family member who has a ‘genuine and sufficient link’ to the UK.